 Senior software developers have an unusually high bar when judging a company’s candidate experience.
-They’re, by far, today’s most toughest roles to fill with ample job opportunities before them.
+They’re, by far, today’s toughest roles to fill with ample job opportunities before them.
 The technical manager/director role, for instance, is the hardest IT job to fill at 107 days, according to Burning Glass.

 Senior developers have little motivation to move forward with companies that are lacking in providing a world-class, positive experience for them in the job application process.